Are you sick and tired of fleas? Well, you’re not alone. Thousands of US homes struggle with infestations from these external parasites.

 Oral pills: You may have heard of prescription treatments, but does Comfortis kill flea eggs?
 Surprisingly, it kills fleas before they even get a chance to lay any eggs.
 The only downside is that you’ll need a prescription.

 Spot on: You need to be careful with these.
 Make sure you use a spot-on treatment for your feline, as pup products can be toxic for your kitty.
-Frontline is one of the more popular options because it’s easy to use, kills eggs, and lasts a month.
+Frontline on Amazon is one of the more popular options because it’s easy to use, kills eggs, and lasts a month.

 Why Reinfestation Occurs